 I get it.
 Sex is a tricky subject.
 Many of us (myself included!) grew up in places where sex is taboo and it’s sometimes challenging for us to think of ourselves as sexual beings who are deserving of pleasure.

 Add this to navigating the task of asking for what you want without hurting your partner’s feelings, and it’s a potential minefield.
 So we endure situations where the sex is less than stellar, just hoping and praying for the day that our partners magically read our minds, or pick up on our repeated eye-rolling to figure it out.

 My view?
 Life is too short for bad sex.

-And communication is critical to having a great sex life.
+And communication is critical to being a confident lover and having a great sex life.
 By making your needs known and expressing what turns you on, you help your partner understand you better and it increases the intimacy in your relationship.
 This puts you in a better position for having the sex life you’ve always dreamed of.

 MAKE SEX AN ONGOING CONVERSATION

 So when is a good time to initiate the “sex talk” and ask for what you really want?

 While there’s no need to deliver an in-depth sexual exposition on a first date, I think that if you’re having sex with someone regularly, then you should be able to ask for what you want in a positive, productive and preferably, delightfully naughty way.